matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

 <h2 class="title">Continuing costs</h2>
 <h2>Continuing costs</h2>
 * Estimate lifetime and replaceability of physical components: are there consumable elements that must be continually replaced?
-* Understand equipment or consumables that are designated by the artist to be essential to the realisation of their work: consider purchasing back-ups for future preservation.
+* Understand equipment or consumables that are designated by the artist to be essential to the realization of their work: consider purchasing back-ups for future preservation.
 * Outside contractors
 </div>